kn00pers/smartrelatedcartproducts/README.md

 ---
 Developed by **astrodesign**

 > **Disclaimer:** This module is provided "as is" for the community.
-PrestaShop modules are often expensive; this project aims to provide a free, high-quality alternative for shipping management. **Not for resale.**
+PrestaShop modules are often expensive; this project aims to provide a free, high-quality alternative. **Not for resale.**